walnuthq/madara-docs/docs/components/prover.md

 Before the prover starts generating a proof for a block, the block's transactions are executed with a [Cairo](https://starkware.co/cairo/) program through the [orchestrator](/components/orchestrator).
 This execution returns a record of all performed operations - this record is usually called a *trace*.

 After generating the trace, the prover performs the following steps for each block:
-1. Receive the trace and other metadata as input.
+1. Receive the execution trace for the block and other metadata as input.
 1. Calculate a cryptographic proof for the block.
 1. Submit the proof to the settlement layer for verification.

-If the proof is not valid, the proof is rejected and the block is considered invalid in the Appchain.
+If the proof is not valid, the proof is rejected by the verifier and the block is considered invalid in the Appchain.
 The included transactions are reverted.

 ```mermaid
 graph LR;